lovc21/dotfiles-razor/README.md

-# Dotfiles and programs I use on my PC
+# Dotfiles and programs I use

 Here, you can find my entire configuration and setup.